The Braes

-The Braes is a historic Jacobean-style mansion in Glen Cove, New York constructed for George Dupont Pratt in 1912.
+The Braes is a historic Jacobean-style mansion in Glen Cove, New York constructed for Herbert Lee Pratt in 1912.
 Occupying 40,000 square feet, it is among the top 100 largest houses in the United States.
 It is the largest of the six Pratt estates on Long Island.
 Since 1947, it has been home to the Webb Institute of Naval Architecture.
 The building is situated on 3 terraces above the Long Island Sound.

-It is the second house to sit on this site.
-The first house, a Georgian revival styled house, was also built for Pratt in 1902.
-The Pratts tore it down when they decided the Jacobean style suited them better.
-Both houses were designed by James Brite of the architectural firm of Brite & Bacon.

 The Braes was built on an estate known as Dosoris Park, which land was originally purchased by Pratt's father.
 Herbert and eight of his siblings all built houses here, but The Braes was the largest.

+Original House

+The remaining wing of Herbert L. Pratt's first residence as seen in 2025.

+The Braes is the second house to sit on this site.
+The first house, erraneously referred to as "Dosoris," was of the Georgian revival style.
+This residence was also built for Pratt in 1902.
+When Mr. & Mrs Pratt expressed desire to have a new house constructed in 1911, they had most of the previous residence torn down.
+Both houses were designed by James Brite of the architectural firm of Brite & Bacon.

+After The Braes was constructed, the remaining wing from Pratt's first house was moved to the southeast.
+It has stood there since, and was renamed "White House" after the property was taken over by the Webb Institute in 1947.